 The calendar below includes some of the junior year and extends beyond graduation.
 It outlines events/dates for students, parents, college admission officers and college counselors.

 Juniors: Become familiar with the resources in the college conference room.
 Junior parents' meeting.
 Take the PSAT in October.
-Register by mid-December for the January SAT Reasoning Tests.
+Attend college kick-off in November and choose college counselor.
 Work on achieving the best possible academic record.
 Choose one or two activities that you enjoy and can pursue in depth.
+Discuss testing plan with college counselor.
 Take tours of college campuses if vacationing nearby.

 Parents: Sit tight!
-Attend College Night at Burroughs with junior.
 Write "parents' recommendation" and send to counselor.

 Parents: Meet with college counselor—initial conference.

 Juniors: Continue with testing plan in consultation with counself.
 Spring Break (possible college visits).

 Parents: Possible college visit trip with junior (Spring Break).
 Write "parents' recommendation" and send to counselor.

 Parents: Attend THE FOUR SCHOOL COLLEGE FAIR with juniors.
 Write "parents' recommendation" and send to counselor.